 Sotheby's Institute of Art, MA in Art Business Program (Guest Lecturer, 2016–present)

 SARA Madeleine HENDERSON

 Sara Madeleine Henderson joined Artiphile, New York in 2009 and opened Artiphile’s Houston office in Summer 2018.
-She brings a decade of experience with family office and art collections management.
+She brings over a decade of experience with family office and art collections management.